-The following table summarises the sensitivity of the Schemes' operating profit/(loss) and net assets attributable to unitholders to foreign exchange risk and price risk.
-The possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in interest rates and foreign exchange rates, historical correlation of the Schemes' investments with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Schemes invest.
+The following table summarises the sensitivity of the Yarra Enhanced Income Fund's operating profit/(loss) and net assets attributable to unitholders to interest rate risk via the Scheme's investment in the Underlying Scheme.
+The possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in interest rates and market volatility.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Underlying Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.